thespacecowboys45/blackjack-simulator/README.md

 FUNCTION HOOKS (surgery planning):
-- STEP 1 - add bankroll tracking
+- STEP 1
++ add bankroll tracking - Okay
++ take 'outcome' and produce a resultant change in bank account - Okay

+- STEP 2
+create new bettingStrategy struct, similar to how the playerStrategy is construtured.
+Load up the strategy from a file on the computer.

 - add ability to determine "when to stop drawing" the deck based on % of total cards in the deck.
 More accurately, place a "stop" into the deck, just like the